 Dissertation Committee Work

 >Articles and Book Chapters (peer-reviewed)

 Impact--Works Cited by Year

-Dr. Matthew Cole is Assistant Professor in the department of Management and Marketing, Chair of the Institutional Review Board, and Co-Chair of the Research Support Services Committee at Lawrence Technological University.
+Dr. Matthew Cole is a tenured Assistant Professor in the department of Management and Marketing, Chair of the Institutional Review Board, and Co-Chair of the Research Support Services Committee at Lawrence Technological University.
 He teaches undergraduate, master’s, and doctoral courses in business statistics, principles of management, and organization development and change.
 His extensive portfolio of intellectual contributions, which includes peer-reviewed manuscripts, book chapters, and conference presentations, is aligned with the College of Management’s mission through a balance of theory and practice in the management areas of positive organizational scholarship, Appreciative Inquiry, SOAR (Strengths, Opportunities, Aspirations, and Results), and SOAR-based strategic thinking, planning, and leading; the science of teams, team conflict, and team leadership; research methods and models in business statistics; and the neuroscience of leadership.

 Dr. Cole is also an entrepreneur and President of PRONEWS, LLC, a full service company specializing in biostatistical analysis of quantitative and qualitative data; survey design (including evaluation of psychometric properties); strategic planning sessions, workshops, and training sessions on strategic thinking, planning, and leading using Appreciative Inquiry and SOAR; and preparation of white papers, strategy reports, grants, and RFPs.